Mohammad1160TA/mohammad1160TA/README.md

 https://github.com/ohzecodes/sampleSolution

-YOu can clone it from here
+You can clone it from here

+Thank you!
 <!--
 **Mohammad1160TA/mohammad1160TA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.